cdsittampalam/documentation/docs/Configure Account.md

 *   enter fund name and description.
 *   select the type of assets that can be added to and managed in the fund.
 *   set custodian policy (withdrawal or transaction custody policies)
-*   choose a deposit address to add to the Qredo network.
+*   choose a deposit address to add to the Qredo Network.
-*   transfer funds to other users on the Qredo network.
+*   transfer funds to other users on the Qredo Network.
-*   withdraw funds from the Qredo network.
+*   withdraw funds from the Qredo Network.
 *   add external trusted parties.